probedock/probedock-demo-jee-stack/probedock-demo-jee-stack-integration/README.md

   }
   ```

-6. Then you have added the `probedock.yml` file with the modification for filtering the category by `Maven`.
+6. Then you have added the `probedock.yml` file with the modification for the category.